learn-co-curriculum/dsc-probability-mass-function/README.md

 $$\large E((X-\mu)^2) = \sigma^2 = \sum_i p(x_i)(x_i-\mu)^2$$

-The table below pust these formulas into practice using our example to get a better understanding!
+The table below puts these formulas into practice using our example to get a better understanding!

 | outcome      | 1     | 2     | 3     | 4    | 5     |$\sum$  |
 |--------------|-------|-------|-------|------|-------|--------|